Simcha Jacobovici: Controversies

 Several of Jacobovici's films have sparked controversies.
-The 1994 film, The Plague Monkeys resulted in the closure of a level 4 lab in Toronto, Canada.
+The 1994 film The Plague Monkeys resulted in the closure of a level 4 lab in Toronto, Canada.
 James, Brother of Jesus highlighted an ossuary in the private collection of an Israeli antiquities collector, Oded Golan.
-Golan was accused of forging part of the inscription on a 2,000-year-old bone box/ossuary.
+Golan was accused of forging part of the inscription on a 2,000-year-old ossuary.
 Jacobovici and Hershel Shanks (founding editor of Biblical Archaeology Review), stood by their story.
-In 2012, after 7 years in an Israeli court, Golan was exonerated.
+In 2012, after seven years in an Israeli court, Golan was acquitted of fraud, though it did not rule on whether the ossuary was a forgery.

-His most controversial claim is the identification of a tomb in Jerusalem as that of Jesus of Nazareth and his family in the Talpiot Tomb.
+Jacobovici's most controversial claim is the identification of a tomb in Jerusalem as that of Jesus of Nazareth and his family in the Talpiot Tomb.
 In 2008, a conference made up of renowned scholars took place in Jerusalem to discuss the thesis of Jacobovici’s film.
 By the end, a minority of scholars backed the thesis, another minority rejected it and the majority argued that the subject has to be studied further.
 The proceedings of the conference were published by James H. Charlesworth under the name The Tomb of Jesus and His Family?
-Exploring Ancient Jewish Tombs Near Jerusalem’s Walls (Eerdmans) (2013).
+Exploring Ancient Jewish Tombs Near Jerusalem’s Walls (2013).

 Investigative archaeology

-Over the past decades, Jacobovici has engaged in what he calls "investigative archaeology".
+Over the past decades, Jacobovici has engaged in what he calls "Investigative Archaeology".

 In 2012, Jacobovici investigated a Second Temple-era burial cave in Armon Hanatziv with a camera mounted on a robotic arm.
 Along with James Tabor, he claimed that the 2,000-year-old cave may be the burial site of disciples of Jesus.
-Such identification has been rejected by many scholars.
+Such identification has been rejected by many scholars and supported by some.

 Jacobovici hosted three seasons of The Naked Archaeologist on VisionTV in Canada and The History Channel in the United States.
 In 2013, the series began to be broadcast on the Israel Broadcast Authority (IBA) Channel 1.
 The series can be streamed on Amazon and YouTube.
-A reboot is scheduled for 2023.
+A reboot is scheduled for 2024.

 Jacobovici has written analysis pieces for The New York Times, International Herald Tribune, The Globe and Mail, Los Angeles Times and other newspapers.
 At times, he blogs on SimchaJTV, The Times of Israel, The Jerusalem Post and The Huffington Post.
-Most recently, Jacobovici published a magazine article in the Smithsonian Magazine on the transatlantic slave trade (October 17, 2022).

 Jacobovici has been interviewed on numerous television shows like Anderson Cooper 360, Larry King Live, ABC Nightline, The Oprah Winfrey Show, NBC Today Show and ABC Good Morning America.